Webinar: The Future of QA in the AI World. Register Now.

 For example, using JIRA to document test cases, track bugs, and report on test execution progress throughout the development lifecycle.

-Soft skills
+Soft Skills

 Critical thinking, problem-solving abilities, effective communication, and teamwork are vital for understanding requirements, collaborating with development teams, and reporting issues effectively.
 Even more so now, the role of a QA tester is evolving into a diverse one where collaborating with different teams is the norm.

 An example of this is clearly communicating test results to developers and working together to understand the root cause of a bug.
+Read: A Tester’s Guide to Working Effectively with Developers

-Continuous learning
+Continuous Learning

 Staying updated with the latest testing tools, technologies, and methodologies in a rapidly evolving field.
 This could look like regularly attending webinars, workshops, and training sessions on the latest trends in QA, such as AI-based testing tools.
+Read: Test Automation Certifications and Training Courses

-Cloud technologies
+Cloud Technologies

 For example, testing a cloud-based application hosted on AWS, ensuring that it scales correctly and utilizes cloud resources efficiently.
+Read: Cloud Testing: Needs, Examples, Tools, and Benefits

-Data analysis and reporting
+Data Analysis and Reporting

 Analyzing test data to identify patterns and generating reports to guide decision-making can help set you apart from the crowd.
-Using analytics tools to assess the results of test runs, identify common failure points, and report these trends to the development team for targeted improvements while also using this information to tweak existing QA processes will give you the best results.
+Using analytics tools to assess the results of test runs, identify common failure points, and report these trends to the development team for targeted improvements, while also using this information to tweak existing QA processes, will give you the best results.

-Versatility and adaptability
+Versatility and Adaptability

 Be it a testing framework or a different approach to testing, you need to be on your toes and adapt to the changing needs.
 A QA tester no longer works in a silo and is expected to be willing to collaborate with different teams depending on the project requirements.